shinandruth/AdfreeReview/README.md

 - command `npm start`

 Upload chromeextension archive
 - Load Chrome browser
 - Navigate to `chrome://extensions`
-- Check the checkbox of `Dveloper mode`
+- Check the checkbox of `Developer mode`
 - Click the button of `Load unpacked extension...`
-- Slect the directory located in `chromeext/send_ratingis`
+- Select the directory located in `chromeext/send_ratingis`

 Explore our website!
 - Navigate to `localhots:4200/welcome`
 - Make your account and log in
 - Have fun with our service!

 Check the score of the post you visited and evalutate it!
 - Navigate to the blog post you want to read.
 (Now blogs of `naver`, `daum`, `tistory` and `egloos` is available)
 - Click the chromeestenxion button
 - Check the score of the post and rating the post!

 ## Recent updated version (It will be merged to our master branch soon)

-most recent frontend version
+most recent chromeextension version
 - command `git checkout chromeext`
 - command `git pull --rebase origin chromeext`
 - Do the same processes above

-most recent chromeextension version
+most recent frontendversion
 - command `git checkout api-team`
 - command `git pull --rebase origin api-team`
 - Do the same processes above